Iraqi cleric Sadr says he won't take part in October election | Politics

 - Iraq

-The populist Shi'ite cleric Moqtada al-Sadr said on Thursday he will not take part in the Iraqi elections in October and is withdrawing support both from the current government and the cabinet that will be elected to replace it.
+The Iraqi Shi'ite cleric Moqtada al-Sadr said on Thursday he will not take part in elections in October and withdrew his support from the government, distancing himself from the state at a time when deadly hospital fires have angered Iraqis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)